-I liked this and would rate it between a 4-5, for ease alone.
+I liked this.
 I dont cook with canned soup much anymore, but this made for an easy sauce compared to my scratch recipe.
 I used Trader Joes Homemade tortillas, their 12 oz salsa verde, and sharp cheddar.
 I had 2 large chicken breasts, instead of 3, but it was 1 1/3 lbs.
 I sprinkled them lightly with garlic salt and onion powder and broiled them on a foil lined sheet.
 They were done in the time it took me to mix up the rest of the ingredients.
 I used all the ingredients, but the green chilis as the salsa verde already included them and was 12 oz.
 I covered and baked as suggested, but didnt do the second bake uncovered.
 I baked the after preparing instead of 12 hours later.
 I am glad, because the bottoms were already slightly soggy.
 That wouldnt have been good.
 I think these taste similar to the pulled chicken enchiladas at Chuys.
 They are a little salty, but not unexpected with the soup.
 I would make these again when wanting to save time.
 I recalculated the calories, as made above, and it came to 216 calories each.

 this was a family winner, easy to make and loved by all